sharetribe/flex-docs/src/docs/howto-users-and-authentication/setup-oidc-proxy/index.md

 signing key.

 In Open ID Connect terms, this is the issuer URL.
-In this setup, your FTW acts as the issuer towards Flex, so the URL should point to your FTW.
+In this setup, your Sharetribe Web Template acts as the issuer towards Flex, so the URL should point to your template.

-By default, the identity provider URL should be the root address of your FTW application, for example, _https://example.com_ or, for default Render URLs, _https://EXAMPLE.onrender.com_.
+By default, the identity provider URL should be the root address of your template application, for example, _https://example.com_ or, for default Render URLs, _https://EXAMPLE.onrender.com_.
 Note, that this URL needs to be publicly hosted so a `localhost` URL will not work.

 ### Client ID

-When using FTW as on OpenID Connect proxy, you are in charge of generating a client ID.
+When using Sharetribe Web Template as on OpenID Connect proxy, you are in charge of generating a client ID.
 The value can be any randomly generated string.

-## Build LinkedIn auth flow in FTW
+## Build LinkedIn auth flow in Sharetribe Web Template

-### FTW as an OpenID Connect identity provider
+### Sharetribe Web Template as an OpenID Connect identity provider

-The FTW templates provide a few helper functions which you can use as a starting point in your customization.
-When following this guide you will not need to pay too much attention to them as the crucial code is provided for you in the `linkedin.js` file below but it's good to be aware of them.
+The Sharetribe Web Template provides a few helper functions which you can use as a starting point in your customization.
+When following this guide, you will not need to pay too much attention to them as the crucial code is provided for you in the `linkedin.js` file below, but it's good to be aware of them.
 You can find these functions in the `api-util/idToken.js` file in your server:

 ```shell
 └── server